uc-cdis/compose-services/README.md

 sudo bash creds_setup.sh
 ```
 This script will create a `temp_creds` directory with the credential files in it.

+If you are using MacOS, you may run into an error with the default MacOS OpenSSL config not including the configuration for v3_ca certificate generation.
+You can refer to the solution on [this Github issue](https://github.com/jetstack/cert-manager/issues/279) on a related issue on Jetstack's cert-manager.

 This Docker Compose setup also requires Google API Credentials in order for the fence microservice to complete its authentication.
 If you have Google API credentials set up already that you would like to use with the local gen3 Docker Compose setup, simply add `https://localhost/user/login/google/login/` to your Authorized redirect URIs.
 If you do not already have Google API Credentials, follow the steps below to set them up.